Evil Dead: The Game

 Evil Dead: The Game is a 2022 asymmetric survival horror game developed by Saber Madrid and published by Boss Team Games.
 It is part of the Evil Dead franchise.
 It features Bruce Campbell as Ash Williams, along with most of the original cast reprising their roles.

 Evil Dead: The Game was released for PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on May 13, 2022.
 A version for the Nintendo Switch was planned, but cancelled in September 2023 along with live content support for the game.
 It received mixed reviews from critics and sold 500,000 units.

 Gameplay

+Evil Dead: The Game is an asymmetrical multiplayer game.
+The game features both co-operative gameplay and player versus player (PvP) combat, although the single-player mode requires an internet connection to be played.